sysgears/apollo-universal-starter-kit/README.md

   change the module import in `src/client/modules/index.js` and rename the import in `src/client/modules/common/components/web/index.jsx`.

-  [Native Base] for mobile styling, with an option to use [Ant Design Mobile].
+  [NativeBase] for mobile styling, with an option to use [Ant Design Mobile].
 To switch, just change the export in `src/client/modules/common/components/native/index.jsx`.

 * [Babel] for ES2017 transpiling